Managing Licensed Workloads

 - In the License Information window, open the Instances tab and click Manage.

 - In the displayed window, select a protected workload and click Revoke.
-Veeam Backup & Replication will revoke the license from the selected object, and the license will be freed for other workloads that you want to protect.
+Veeam Backup & Replication will revoke the license from the selected object, and the license will be freed for other worloads that you want to protect.

 For details on viewing licensing information and exceeding a license limit, see the Licensing section in the Veeam Backup & Replication User Guide.